stefanspringer1/SwiftXML/README.md

 ### Manipulation of an XML document

-Other than some other libraries for XML, the manipulation of the document as built in memory is "in place", i.e. no new XML document is built.
+Other than some other libraries for XML, the manipulation of the document as built in memory is “in place", i.e. no new XML document is built.
 The goal is to be able to apply many isolated manipulations to an XML document efficiently.
 But it is always possible to clone a document easily with references to or from the old version.

 All iteration over elements in the document using the according library functions are lazy by default.
 While iterating over elements in the document using the according library functions, the document tree can be changed without negatively affecting the iteration.